 It’s not for the faint-hearted, as Mark doesn’t mince his words.
 However, you will get a lot of value from this book.

 Mark approaches self-improvement from a different angle, one he calls negative self-help.
-This means instead of blowing smoke up people’s behinds, it forces them to look in the mirror and consider who we are and what we value.
+This means instead of blowing smoke up people’s behinds, it forces them to look in the mirror and consider who they are and what they value.

 I’ve visualised myself driving a Ferrari multiple times and it’s yet to happen.
 The vision needs to be realistic and you have to be realistic with your aims.